 The SSDAC Plan recommends the creation of a "Green Loop" of Complete Streets in the center of downtown Silver Spring as shown on Figure 15.
 The goal of the Green Loop is to provide a comfortable, green, cool, consistent pedestrian experience on streets that have significant pedestrian traffic today.
-On roadways where bicycle infrastructure is proposed, it is a priority to ensure the bike lanes work with the other elements and are also comfortable and safe.
+On roadways where bicycle infrastructure is proposed, it is a priority to ensure the bike lanes meet the minimum dimensions provided in the previous sections and are also comfortable and safe.

-- The highest priority for all components in the Green Loop is mature canopy street trees that shade sidewalks and bike lanes. - The second highest priority is stormwater infrastructure in the ROW.
-For the streets in the Central Green Loop, mature canopy street trees and stormwater infrastructure should both be prioritized.
+- The highest priority for all components in the Green Loop is mature canopy street trees that shade sidewalks and bike lanes, followed by stormwater infrastructure in the ROW. - Central Green Loop: For the streets in the Central Green Loop, mature canopy street trees and stormwater infrastructure should both be prioritized as much as possible.
 The dimensions in the table below override the dimensions in the previous sections for the given streetscape elements.
-Refer to Section 2.2.3. for diagrams on including both street trees and stormwater management in the ROW.
+Refer to Section 2.2.3 for diagrams on including both street trees and stormwater management in the ROW.

-The Outer Green Loop is comprised of both Downtown Streets and Neighborhood Streets.
-For Downtown Streets, both canopy trees and stormwater management facilities are high priorities and the dimensions and guidance in the table below apply.
-For Neighborhood Streets, the priority is to provide a sidewalk while preserving the existing mature tree canopy to the extent possible.

-- Green Loop connectors are side streets that connect to the Central and Outer Loops.
+- Outer Green Loop: The Outer Green Loop is comprised of both Downtown Streets and Neighborhood Streets.
+For Downtown Streets in the Outer Green Loop,, both canopy trees and stormwater management facilities are high priorities and the dimensions and guidance in the table below apply.
+For Neighborhood Streets in the Outer Green Loop, the priority is to provide a sidewalk while preserving the existing mature tree canopy to the extent possible. - Green Loop Connectors: These are side streets that connect to the Central and Outer Loops.
 These streets often have narrower rights-of-way.
 Canopy street trees are the highest priority on these streets.
-On Green Loop Connectors where separated bicycle lanes are not recommended (most of these are Downtown Streets (typical)), stormwater infrastructure should be implemented.
+On Green Loop Connectors where separated bicycle lanes are not recommended (most of these are Downtown Streets-Type B), stormwater infrastructure should be implemented.
 Where separated bicycle lanes are recommended, canopy trees are highest priority and stormwater management should be integrated into the streetscape design when feasible. - Refer to the Silver Spring Streetscape Standards for details on preferred tree species, spacing and soil depth for downtown Silver Spring.